How you make a difference

 However, it is important to note that our conversations with people across the area have highlighted the importance of further improving care from prevention, hospital stroke care, community rehabilitation services, through to after care.

-These conversations will continue in the six local areas (Bradford District and Craven; Calderdale, Harrogate, Kirklees, Leeds and Wakefield) which make up West Yorkshire and Harrogate as appropriate.
+These conversations will continue as appropriate in the six local areas (Bradford District and Craven; Calderdale, Harrogate, Kirklees, Leeds and Wakefield) which make up West Yorkshire and Harrogate.

 People share stories and feedback about health and care services in many different ways, such as:

-Grass Roots reports are discussed by our Joint Quality Committee to identify actions that need to be taken, and Grass Roots insight regularly informs our commissioning decisions.
+Grassroots reports are discussed by our Joint Quality Committee to identify actions that need to be taken.
+Grassroots insight regularly informs our commissioning decisions.

 A project group was set up to look at this area.
 This group included four GP practices from Bradford City and Bradford Districts CCGs, CCG staff and patient groups.
 The outcome was that the group identified a way of flagging disabled patients’ access needs in SystmOne, the patient record system used by local GP practices.

-As a result, the patient record system used by local GP practices has been updated so that where a patient has a need for accessible information, this can be flagged within their patient record.
+As a result, SystmOne has been updated so that if a patient has a need for accessible information, this can be flagged within their patient record.
 A questionnaire, developed by patients, acts as a guide for practice staff when talking to patients about their access needs and what reasonable support is needed.

 This project has been shared with NHS England as a key way for practices and CCGs to ensure they meet the requirements of the new Accessible Information Standard introduced in 2016.
-We have now set up a new joint group wiht the local authority and NHS Trusts to see how this can be implemented more widely.
+We have now set up a new joint group with the local authority and NHS trusts to see how this can be implemented more widely.